 White Ice vs Clear Ice – Which is better?

-When observing this phenomenon several remain curious as to what is the cause and effect of this difference and what is the preferred type of ice under different circumstances.
 Once we conduct an in-depth analysis of the composition and properties of both types of ice a much clear picture would be painted concerning the preferred option when choosing one type of ice over the other.

 The difference in composition